 - Full-time faculty member teaching an overload course—Letter of Agreement using account code 611200

-- Full-time staff member teaching in Evening College.
-Work is tied to a course and the employee is categorized as part time faculty as well as full-time staff—Letter of Agreement using account code 611000
+- Full-time staff member teaching in Professional Studies.
+Work is tied to a course and the employee is categorized as part time faculty as well as full-time exempt staff—Letter of Agreement using account code 611000

-- Full-time faculty member providing a one-time lecture in Governor’s School.
-Work is not tied to a course, but it is performed by a faculty member—Supplemental Pay Request Form for Monthly Paid Employees using account code 611210
+- Full-time nine-month faculty member providing a one-time lecture in Governor’s School.
+Work is not tied to a course, but it is performed by a faculty member—Faculty Supplemental Pay Form using account code 611210

 Other Payments to Staff